Final Recommendation Statement

 It bases its recommendations on the evidence of both the benefits and harms of the service and an assessment of the balance.
 The USPSTF does not consider the costs of providing a service in this assessment.

-This recommendation discusses the identification and treatment of “primary” speech and language delays and disorders (i.e., in children who have not been previously identified with another disorder or disability that may cause speech or language impairment]].
+The focus of this statement is identifying and treating “primary” speech and language delays and disorders (ie, in children who have not been previously identified with another condition that may cause speech or language impairment).

 Suggestions for Practice Regarding the I Statement